 The township was founded in 1850 as the first settlement of the Nevada Territory.
-First settled by Mormon pioneers, the area acted as a trading post called Mormon Station for travelers on the California trail.
+The area was first settled by Mormon pioneers, and the region acted as a trading post called Mormon Station for travelers on the California Trail.

 Annual Events Genoa, Nevada

-The park offers annual programs and activities like the 4th of July celebration and the Candy Dance Arts & Crafts festival the last full weekend in September.
+The park offers annual programs and activities like the 4th of July celebration and the Candy Dance Arts & Crafts Festival, the last weekend in September.

 Staying at Genoa, Nevada

-When it comes to lodging, The Genoa House Inn, and the Wild Rose Inn are two both bed-and-breakfasts which are decorated with Victorian elegance.
+When it comes to lodging, The Genoa House Inn and the Wild Rose Inn are both bed-and-breakfasts decorated with Victorian elegance.
 It’s located at 2332 Main Street and is a charming home furnished with antiques and oak accents.

-Another place to relax or stay is David Walley’s, Hot Springs.
-The locale offers saunas and bathing, along with a hot spring, and massages on site.
+Another place to relax or stay in the Davy Wallys Resort.
+This locale offers saunas and bathing, along with a hot spring and massages on site.

 Restaurants in the town accommodate its historical roots and focus on American food like chili, meats, and potato dishes.

 Two miles outside the town from Mormon Station State Park is the Genoa Lakes Golf Club.
 The club is the annual host of the U.S. Open qualifier in northern Nevada.
 The course was designed for distance and power and is known for its expansive layout and unparalleled high desert vistas.

 Getting to Mormon Station State Park